ontolocy/neontology/docs/graph-engines.md

 # Graph Engines

 By default, Neontology is set up to work with a Neo4j backend.
-However, it can also be configured to use other graph databases, starting with experimental support for Memgraph and Kuzu.
+However, it can also be configured to use other graph databases, starting with experimental support for Memgraph.

 !!!
 EXPERIMENTAL
-    Support for Memgraph and Kuzu is still experimental so may change in the future.
+    Support for Memgraph is still experimental so may change in the future.

 ## Graph Configs